lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ### Composite Encap

-Note that, at least at the time of writing, the algorithm `DHKEM` is not defined as a standalone algorithm within PKIX standards and it does not have an assigned algorithm OID, so it connot be used directly with CMS KEMRecipientInfo [RFC9629]; it is merely a building block for the composite algorithm.
+The `Encap(pk)` of a Composite ML-KEM algorithm is designed to behave exactly the same as the `Encaps(pk)` of the equivalent-strength ML-KEM algorithm as per [FIPS.203]; specifically, Composite ML-KEM `Encaps(pk)` produces a 256-bit shared secret key that can be used directly with any symmetric-key cryptographic algorithm.
+In this way, Composite ML-KEM can be used as a direct drop-in replacement anywhere that ML-KEM is used.

 The `Encap(pk) -> (ss, ct)` of a Composite ML-KEM algorithm is defined as: